-These times are hard for everyone, so keeping your relationship in tact and your marriage strong, even a healthy one, can be a challenge.
-During the quarantine we’re faced with the anxiety of what’s going on around us, the stress of keeping our families safe and healthy, and not catching a terrible virus while most are having to spend 23 hours a day in our homes.
+These times are hard for everyone, so keeping your relationship intact and your marriage strong, even a healthy one, can be a challenge.
+During the quarantine we’re faced with the anxiety of what’s going on around us, the stress of keeping our families safe and healthy, and not catching a terrible virus while most are having to spend most of our time in our homes.

-Most of us are not used to spending this amount of time around our families constantly – we have breaks of the work day, our commutes, school, time with friends, our own walks through Target, and more to give us time away and alone.
+Most of us are not used to spending this amount of time around our families constantly – we have breaks in the work day, time spent on our commutes, while the children are at school, time we spend with friends, our own time we spend alone, and more to give us that recharging time.

-Now that we don’t have that – it’s important to take a step back and make sure we’re not damaging our relationships by ignoring the attention they usually get in a normal day, week or month.
+Now that we don’t have that as we used to – it’s important to take a step back and make sure we’re not damaging our relationships and keeping our marriage strong by ignoring the attention they usually get in a normal day, week or month.

 So, how do you keep your relationship healthy in quarantine?